sumantballi/Virtual-Tungsten-Fatigue/README.md

-# Virtual Tungsten Fatigue — Defect-Aware Digital Twin (Lite, no lab required)
+# Tungsten-Twin: Defect-Aware Fatigue Simulator

 ## Introduction
 This mini-project is based on models for structural integrity and the lifetime of EB-PBF tungsten.
 It builds a digital twin: synthetic defect populations → Kitagawa/Murakami logic → short-crack Paris growth (MPa√m units) → Monte-Carlo life scatter.
 Outputs include a designer Kitagawa chart, S–N scatter with percentiles, and what-if studies (surface finishing, pore shape, clustering).